Imran Khan under fire after Pakistan rupee falls more than 70% - ExBulletin

 Imran Khan under fire after Pakistan rupee falls more than 70%

-New Delhi, December 20: The Pakistani rupee has plunged more than 70% in the past three years since Prime Minister Imran Khan took office in August 2018.
-Following the recent $ 3 billion loan from Arabia Saudi Arabia, the country’s policymakers are now placing their hopes on the expected aid from the International Monetary Fund.
+New Delhi: The Pakistani rupee has plunged more than 70% in the past three years since Prime Minister Imran Khan came to power in August 2018.
+Following Saudi Arabia’s recent $ 3 billion loan, the The country’s policymakers are now placing their hopes in the expected aid from the International Monetary Fund.

 What surprised policymakers was the fact that the Pakistani rupee continued to weaken despite the recent loan from Saudi Arabia.